 5 Signs Your Car Brakes Need Repair

 Brakes are among the most essential components of a car.
 If you can’t stop your car exactly when you need to, you are risking yourself and everyone else on the road.
-Even a second of delay can be disastrous.
+Even a second delay can be disastrous.
 To ensure maximum safety, your brakes must be in perfect condition.
 However, brakes tend to wear out like any other car part.
 It is important to know when you need a car brake repair.

 Brake Repair Signs to Look out for